 “Yeah, no, sorry.
 It was fine.
 Good, even,” Stiles said, rubbing the back of one hand on his forehead.
 “Sandy’s going to sing some repairs at the stone foundations of the Cloisters, and the Parks Department agreed to install a plaque on the rock in Central Park to acknowledge the claim.”
 Lydia shot an incredulous look at Laura, who just shook her head, smiling.

 “A plaque!
 Ha!”
 Frankie crowed.
-“Last time a troll tried to claim stone-right in a city this size, eighty people died.
+“Last time a troll tried to claim stone-right in a city, eighty people died.
 A plaque!”

 Stiles shot up in his seat.
 “Eighty people!
 You didn’t tell me that.”